shadiaali/Ali_S_AV_App/README.md

 # Audio/Video App

- An audio / video app built using queries and database assets  A user should be able to log in, filter and select a movie, tv show or audio based on user profile (adult or kids).
-An API will be built that will let a user comment on the selection, rate it, and share via social media.
+ An audio / video app built using queries and database assets.
+A user is able to log in, filter and select a movie, tv show or audio to stream based on decade/era.

 ## Getting Started

 ### Prerequisites